Entry 580 - Religion vs Spirituality

 Religion says you will go to hell if you do not obey and follow our doctrine.
 Spirituality says the only hell there is, is the one you create within your own mind.

-Religions control you by using guilt, shame and fear.
-Spirituality is freedom from guilt, shame and fear.
+Religions control you by using guilt, shame, and fear.
+Spirituality is freedom from guilt, shame, and fear.

 Religion will call you damned if you don’t convert.
 Spirituality will affirm your perfection and oneness with all that is in every situation.

 Religion equates salvation with thinking like the group.
-Spirituality knows in its inherent salvation, having experienced firsthand the oneness that unites all.
+Spirituality knows its inherent salvation, having experienced firsthand the oneness that unites all.

 Comments